alchemy-fr/Phraseanet-Docs/en/User/Guide/Search.rst

 depending on the information contained in the documentary fields of their descriptive note.

-By default, **the search is on Phraseanet bases and collections documents** accessible by the user and the media displayed are the result of a :doc:`customizable introduction question <Customize>`.
+By default, **the search apply on Phraseanet bases and collections documents** accessible by the user.
+The displayed records are the result of a :ref:`customizable initial question <Customize-Initial-Question>`.

 .. image:: ../../images/Rechercheavancee1.jpg
     :align: center